niklasbuschmann/contrast/training.md

 [Download TIF file](seminar_workkshop/images/Spheroid-3D.tif)

 - Open above Z-stack in Fiji and run the <code>TrackMate</code> plugin, just like in exercise 2.
-- Since this is a Z-stack and TracMate works on a time-lapse sequence, we need to swap Z and T dimensions.
-TrackMate automatically detects it and asks for dimensions swapping.
-Click OK.
+- Since this is a Z-stack and TrackMate works on a time-lapse sequence, we need to swap Z and T dimensions.
+TrackMate automatically detects it and asks for dimension swapping.
+Click Yes.

   ![](seminar_workkshop/Swap_Z_T_message.png)
-- For the detector choose <code>StarDist</code> from the drop-down menu.
+- For the detector, choose <code>StarDist</code> from the drop-down menu.
-- For the tacker, choose <code>Simple LAP tracker</code> and Linking max distance=5 pixel, Gap-closing max distance=10 pixel, Gap-closing max frame gap=0.
+- For the tracker, choose <code>Simple LAP tracker</code> and the following tracking settings:
+  Linking max distance=5 pixel (a lower value than in exercise 2, since the cells are not moving)
+  Gap-closing max distance=10 pixel
+  Gap-closing max frame gap=0. (since cells are not disappearing from frame-to-frame)
-- Keep clicking next until you reach the <code>Display options</code> window (image below).
+- Keep clicking the next button until you reach the <code>Display options</code> window (image below).
 Choose:
   Color spots by: Track index
   Uncheck <code>Display tracks</code>

   ![](seminar_workkshop/display_options.png)

-  Every cell will be outlines in a different color.
+  Every cell will be outlined in a different color.
 Scroll through the stack to check the accuracy of the results.
 If results are not optimum, go back to the detection and/or tracker steps by clikcing on the previous button (left arrow) and changing settings.

 - On the last TrackMate window called <code>Select an action</code>, generate a label image by selecting <code>Export label image</code> from the drop-down list and clicking <code>Execute</code>
 - Apply colors to different cells by selecting <code>Image › Lookup Tables › glasbey_inverted</code>